SteveBate/MiniBus/README.md

 ##### * NumberOfRetries

 MiniBus by default will move a failed message to the error queue as soon as an error is detected.
 Sometimes, perhaps due to network latency in a web service call, the operation would succeed if tried again.
 The NumberOfRetries method let's you specify how many times MiniBus should retry the operation before giving up and moving the message to the error queue.
-Additionally, a new optional parameter, slidingRetryInterval has been added to allow a period of time to pass before a retry should occur.
+Additionally, two optional parameters are avaible.
+The first, slidingRetryInterval, has been added to allow a period of time to pass before a retry should occur.
+The second, environmentalErrorsOnly, allows you to specify that retries should occur only when an error is believed to be recoverable and might succeed on the next attempt, for example, when a deadlock or timeout occurs.
+In general, errors that are caused by incorrect data are never going to succeed no matter how many attempts are made so should probably be allowed to fail instantly.

 ##### * AutoDistributeOnSend